 Should capital ownership be of concern to those committed to the ideal of democratic equality, which condemns asymmetrical relations of power and authority?
-The silence of most contemporary political theorists and philosophers seems to say ‘no.’ The widespread concern about workplace hierarchy either explicitly targets managers or ‘bosses’ or in targeting ‘the capitalists,’ relies on anachronistic ambiguation between managers and capital owners.
-Against the background of the philosophical vacuum, this paper makes a twofold contribution.
-First, I construct an explicit defense of the dominant view by situating the silence in the context of the evolved institutions of contemporary financialized corporate capitalism, where each joint-stock company has a diverse pool of non-majority shareholders, who are often institutional investors such as pension funds and asset management companies, and when the control over the corporation and workers is vested in managers.
-Second, I argue that private capital ownership is nonetheless an essential aspect of the hierarchical economy.
-At the macro level, it continues to serve as a unified locus of two primary incidents of property rights: (1) the right to financially benefit from economic cooperation in a concentrated accumulative form and (2) the right to control investment and thereby control the goals and terms of economic cooperation.
-Capital ownership is a political office in the governing regime of productive cooperation.
+Surprisingly, most of the recent theoretical literature seems to say ‘no’.
+On the one hand, some theorists have stressed the threat to democratic equality presented by overbearing managers or ‘bosses’.
+However, in the modern economy, ‘bosses’ are, in the standard case, not themselves the ‘owners’.
+On the other hand, other theorists have tended to condemn the domination of ‘capital’ or ‘capitalists’.
+However, this charge misfires because it is based on an anachronistic 19th century vision of an institutionally much simpler form of capitalism.
+Accordingly, there is little basis in the contemporary philosophical literature for worrying about capital ownership.
+Against the background of this vacuum, this chapter makes a twofold contribution.
+First, I develop accurate representation of contemporary financialized corporate capitalism, wherein each joint-stock company has a diverse pool of non-majority shareholders (who are often institutional investors such as pension funds and asset management companies) and wherein control over the corporation is vested in hired managers.
+Second, I argue that, despite this separation of ownership from management, private capital ownership is nonetheless an essential aspect of the modern hierarchical economy.
+This is because, at the macro-social level, capital ownership continues to serve as a unified locus of two primary incidents of property rights: (1) the right to financially benefit from economic cooperation in a concentrated accumulative form and (2) the right to control investment and thereby control the goals and terms of economic cooperation.
+Capital ownership is accordingly best understood as a political office in the governing regime of productive cooperation.

 Part II.
 The Democratic State: The “Mortal God” to the Rescue?

-Yet economic hierarchy is often regarded as not deeply problematic in the way political hierarchy is.
-While it is taken for granted that state political institutions are to live up to the demanding, non-overridable requirement of democracy to secure equality in power and right to influence political decisions, such requirement is thought to be easily overridden or absent altogether in economic institutions.
-Many theorists of workplace hierarchy often argue for merely taming managerial power by weaker forms of worker participation that stop short of full democracy.
-Principled discussion of democratization of the entire economy including investment and public sector employment is still shockingly scarce compared to the entire history of political thought devoted to democratization of state political power.
+Yet in spite of capital ownership being a political office, the positions held by capital owners in the economic hierarchy are rarely seen as problematic in the same way that political hierarchy is.
+Indeed, there is a well-known double standard.
+Whereas theorists widely take for granted that state political institutions are to live up to various demanding requirements of democracy, such requirements are thought to be easily satisfied, overridden or absent altogether when it comes to economic institutions.
+Accordingly, rather than calling for a democratic workplace, most theorists of workplace hierarchy tend to argue merely for ‘taming’ modern managerial power by introducing weaker forms of worker participation that stop short of full democracy.
+Principled discussions of the need to democratize the entire economy, including control over the pace and direction of investment and the structures of employment in the public sector, are even rarer still.